-Police: Women tased a mother 18 times during food-stamp fracas
+Police: Couple tased woman 18 times during food-stamp fracas

-A York City couple are free on bail, accused of working together to shock a woman with a Taser 18 times during an argument over food stamps.
+A York City couple are free on bail, accused by police of working together to shock a woman with a Taser 18 times during an argument over food stamps.

 Sandra Tota, 47, is charged with the misdemeanors of unlawfully using an incapacitation device and two counts of simple assault, as well as two summary counts of harassment.